epabitra/Api-Documentations/Heart_Thrive_Docs/MEDICATION_API_DOCUMENTATION.md

 ### Purpose

-Retrieve all medications you've added to your profile along with their latest schedules.
+Retrieve all medications you've added to your profile along with their **latest favorite schedules only**.
+The endpoint now returns only the most recent schedule where `is_favorite = true` for each medication.
 You can filter the results by:
 - Medication name
 - Time of day (morning, afternoon, evening)
 - Date range

+**Key Behavior:**
+- Returns only schedules where `is_favorite = true`
+- If multiple schedules exist for the same medication, returns the latest one
+- Includes `medicationUuid` in the response for easy reference
+- Perfect for "My Medications" dashboard view

-This is useful for viewing your current medication schedule or finding specific medications.
+This is useful for viewing your current favorite medication schedule or finding specific medications.

 ### Request Body